 Wilcox Pass is a stunning 8 km hike in Jasper National Park.
 For a little effort, you’ll be rewarded with unique views of Athabasca Glacier and Snow Dome Glacier as you pass the bighorn sheep who frequent the area.

 There are many beautiful hikes in the Canadian Rockies, especially along the Icefields Parkway.
 But because most people don’t have an infinite amount of time for exploration, they have to choose where to put more effort.
-Our comprehensive travel guide to Jasper National Park will make your planning easier.
+Wilcox Pass Hike is one of the hikes I highly recommend to anyone taking the Icefields Parkway, even families.

 My recommendation is, if you only have time for one hike on the Icefields Parkway, make it Wilcox Pass Hike in Jasper National Park or Parker Ridge in Banff National Park.
 They are close to each other and both offer amazing views of glaciers.
 Wilcox Pass is easier and longer while Parker Ridge is steep and short.